-Xinyi District 信義區 is among the richest and most expensive parts of Taiwan but it hasn’t always been this way.
-Decades ago it was sparsely settled and far more industrialized, particularly around Wuxing Street 吳興街, where I lived for several years in the late 2010s.
+Xinyi is among the richest and most expensive parts of Taiwan—but it hasn’t always been this way.
+Decades ago it was sparsely settled and far more industrialized, particularly around Wuxing Street (吳興街), where I lived for several years in the late 2010s.
 This part of the city was once anchored by an immense army maintenance depot previously mentioned in this post, but the entire complex was demolished in the early 2010s, replaced by parking lots, basketball courts, and wide open fields.
-The former depot was surrounded by several military villages, all of which were also dismantled apart from the grim concrete apartment blocks of Wuxing New Village 吳興新村 and, somewhat further north, the restored and revitalized #44 South Village 四四南村 across from Taipei 101.
+The former depot was surrounded by several military villages, all of which were also dismantled apart from the grim concrete apartment blocks of Wuxing New Village (吳興新村) and, somewhat further north, the restored and revitalized #44 South Village (四四南村) across from Taipei 101.

 Until recently there was also a cluster of what were probably illegal houses on the southern periphery of the former army depot.
 Nestled into a tiny patch of land next to the mountains and jutting into the factory grounds, this community was demolished in early 2017, but not before I made several visits to document its disappearance.
 There is nothing particularly noteworthy or unusual about this small community—and indeed, I can find no information about it whatsoever.
 This post serves only to document a nameless, unremarkable place, one of thousands disappearing into memory all across Taiwan.

-Despite its relative obscurity Xinying 新營 is the largest settlement along the railway line between metropolitan Tainan City 台南市 and Chiayi City 嘉義市.
-It is the former capital of Tainan County prior to amalgamation in 2010 and remains the second administrative seat of Tainan 台南 alongside Anping 安平.
-Located on the broad and fertile Chianan Plain 嘉南平原, it was also an important transportation hub for the sugar industry, and what remains of the Japanese colonial era sugar factory can still be found on the south side of town.
-These facts—the size of the town, its former importance, and the presence of a sugar factory—suggest that Xinying was almost certainly home to several standalone movie theaters in its heyday.
-After doing some research online I established that this was indeed the case—and in February 2017 I swung through to investigate rumours of several old theaters.
-One of these turned out to be a rather unusual example of a ruined KMT authoritarian era cinema Chenggong Theater (成功戲院) in 2017, not long before it was completely destroyed.
+Despite its relative obscurity Xinying is the largest settlement along the railway line between metropolitan Tainan City and Chiayi City.
+It was the capital of Tainan County prior to amalgamation in 2010 and remains the secondary administrative seat of Tainan.
+Located on the broad and fertile Chianan Plain, it was also an important transportation hub for the sugar industry, and what remains of the Japanese colonial era sugar factory can still be found on the south side of town.
+Xinying was also home to half a dozen standalone movie theaters in its heyday, but most have since been demolished.
+I was fortunate to visit the ruined KMT authoritarian era cinema Chenggong Theater (成功戲院) in 2017, not long before it was completely destroyed.